aome510/spotify-player/README.md

 ## Mouse support

 Currently, the only use case of mouse is to seek to a position of the current playback by right-clicking to such position in the playback's progress bar.

+## Configurations

+By default, `spotify-player` will look into `$HOME/.config/spotify-player` for application's configuration files.
+This can be changed by either specifying `-c <FOLDER_PATH>` or `--config-folder <FOLDER_PATH>` option.
+Please refer to [the configuration documentation](https://raw.githubusercontent.com/aome510/spotify-player/master/doc/config.md) for more details.

 ## Roadmap